Main Stage Shows

 Screening Selection, Process, and Requirements

-Schools interested in being screened for the main stage should fill in the following information about their show and send it to email@example.com, with the accompanying fee.
+Schools interested in being screened for the main stage should fill in the submission form with info about their show and submit the accompanying fee.

 Video Submissions Required: All schools that are being screened must also provide a video submission.
 Your school must submit a video of the first 30 minutes of your production that is being screened for main stage.
 This must be a long shot of the acting area, with no editing.
-The submission must be a URL, uploaded to the Submission page on the web site.
-Go to cothespians.com > Thescon > Submit page.
+The submission must be a URL, uploaded below.

-Note: The deadline for main stage submissions is October 20 – show screenings must take place prior to November 9, 2019.
+Note: The deadline for main stage submissions is October 21 – show screenings must take place prior to November 5.
+Info needed for submissions:

 • Name of the school